ManavJKumar/SQL-Pharma-Analysis-Project/README.md

 This repository contains the SQL scripts and queries used for the data analysis.
 Feel free to explore the code and findings.

-Acknowledgments

-I'd like to express my gratitude to Psyliq for providing me with this valuable opportunity to work on this project and gain experience in data analysis.